tnubeo1111/ansible-repo/wordpress-roles/README.md

 ansible-playbook -i inventory playbook.yml

 The playbooks will configure MySQL, WordPress, Nginx, and PHP-FPM.
-When the run is complete, you can hit access server to begin the WordPress configuration.
+When the run is complete, you can hit access server to begin the WordPress configuration

 Ideas for Improvement
 Here are some ideas for ways that these playbooks could be extended: